CLI

 Install the CLI to preview and develop your docs locally

-Step 2: Navigate to the docs directory (where the docs.json
+Navigate to your docs directory (where your docs.json

 file is located) and execute the following command: